hornet-network/ruby-pinecone/README.md

 # Ruby Pinecone

-Ruby library to make interacting with the Pinecone Vector Database API easier
+Ruby library to make interacting with the Pinecone Vector Database API easier.
+Format and workings inspired by https://github.com/alexrudall/ruby-openai

 ## Installation